 - Nuts and Seeds.
-Nuts and seeds are also an all-time favorite when it comes to emergency food pantry that you could distribute online.
-You can sell individual classes of nuts or trail mix, peanut butter and popular nut butters.
+Nuts and seeds are also an all-time favorite when it comes to an emergency food pantry that you could distribute online.
+You can sell individual classes of nuts or trail mix, peanut butter, and popular nut butters.

 - Crackers.
 Crackers last far longer than bread, so they are perfect for long term storage and are generally great for storing in case of emergency situations.

 - Granola Bar and Cereals.
 Granola bars and cereals last long in storage.
 It fills people up while, is usually fortified with vitamins and minerals, and can be enjoyed in a handful of ways.

 - Shelf Stable Milk and Juice.
 Shelve stable liquids last longer than the average beverage you get from your local supermarket.
 Shelve stable milk and juices have a long shelve life and only need to be refrigerated after they are opened.

 - Multivitamins.
 Nutrition is hard to come by during emergency situations.
 So, stocking up on multivitamins is something that all prepares need to have in store.

 - Water Purifier.
 As we said, a person can only survive 3 days without water.
 Water purifier kits are a top priority item for emergency preppers and outdoor survivalists.

 Clothing is another basic survival need.
 Clothing protects us from the cold, the sun, from wounds and other injuries.
 Dressing to survive is just as critical as storing food.
 Here are general categories of clothing you can sell online: